CSUMB-SCD-instructors/syllabi/CST463-syllabus.md

 2. (5%) Attendance: Show up to class on time every day
 3. (2%) Weekly Surveys: to help me understand how to improve class

-### Extra Credit Potential

-#### Bug Hunting

-We all make mistakes – my github commit history is proof of that.
-Sometimes you catch big ones before I do, and if you let me know I might throw some extra credit your way.
-This is generally reserved for big things (e.g. I left out a bunch of files in the repo or some tools out of the docker image), but if you find yourself confused by something please reach out, maybe you found a novel bug!
-[^1]

 ### Grade Assignment

 Grades as assigned based on the standard ranges, which are outlined below.